Background: Executive Order 14110 and the AI Governance Mandate

 Does Areebi support automated OMB M-24-10 reporting?

 Yes.
 Areebi includes reporting templates aligned with OMB M-24-10 requirements including AI use case inventories, risk assessments, governance control documentation, and usage metrics.
-Reports are generated automatically from platform data, reducing manual collection effort by over 90%.
+Reports are generated automatically from platform data, designed to reduce manual collection effort substantially.

 Related Resources